Claudia Cardinale: 1950s

 Cardinale's first film work was participating, along with classmates, in a short film by French director René Vautier, Anneaux d'or, successfully presented at the Berlin Film Festival.
-The film made her a minor local celebrity, and led to her being spotted by Jacques Baratier, who offered her a minor role in Goha.
-She accepted it reluctantly after Baratier explained he wanted a Tunisian actress rather than an Italian to star in the main role opposite the Egyptian actor Omar Sharif.
+The film made her a minor local celebrity and led to her being spotted by Jacques Baratier, who offered her a minor role in Goha.
+She accepted it reluctantly after Baratier explained he wanted a Tunisian actress rather than an Italian to star in the main role opposite Egyptian actor Omar Sharif.
 The appearance nonetheless marked her feature-film debut.
 The turning point came in 1957 during the Italian Cinema Week in Tunis, when she won a competition for the "Most Beautiful Italian Girl in Tunisia", with a trip to the Venice Film Festival as first prize.
-After being spotted by several film producers at the event, she was invited to study at the Experimental Cinematography Center in Rome under Tina Lattanzi.
+After being spotted by several film producers at the event, she was invited to study at the Experimental Cinematography Centre in Rome under Tina Lattanzi.
 She attended briefly as, despite her extremely photogenic looks, she had trouble with her acting assignments (partly owing to her difficulties with the Italian language).
 She left at the end of her first term and decided to return home, earning herself a cover story in the popular weekly Epoca triggered by her unexpected decision to turn her back on a career as a film star.

 Back in Tunis, however, Cardinale discovered unexpectedly that she was pregnant, the result of what she later described as a "terrible" relationship with a Frenchman, some 10 years her senior, which began when she was only 17 and lasted for about a year.
-On this discovery, he wanted her to have an abortion, but she decided to keep the child.
+On this discovery he wanted her to have an abortion but she decided to keep the child.
 She solved her problems by signing a seven-year exclusive contract with Franco Cristaldi's production company Vides.
-Cristaldi largely managed her early career, and she was married to him from 1966 until 1975.
+Cristaldi largely managed her early career and she was married to him from 1966 until 1975.